-- To save compounds to the current database: - Click the Save Compounds button on the main toolbar, or

-- Click the Save Database button on the Database Browser toolbar. - To save compounds to a new database, click Save As Database button on the Database Browser toolbar, enter a new name, and click the Save button.
+- To save compounds to the current database, click the Save Database button on the Database Browser toolbar. - A To save compounds to a new database, click the Save As Database button on the Database Browser toolbar.
+When prompted, enter a